 Moscow also has been accused of interfering in European elections, fomenting unrest with online disinformation and ramping up espionage efforts across the continent.

-Weaponizing the weather — seeding clouds to cause floods or creating air or ground pollution to destroy crops — is just one more tool for a country willing to conduct hybrid warfare, analysts say.
+Weaponizing the weather — seeding clouds to cause floods or creating air or ground pollution to destroy crops — is one more tool for a country willing to conduct hybrid warfare, analysts say.

 “The environment is not collateral damage.
-It is a new frontline of hybrid warfare — and defending it is quite literally defending life itself,” said Ruslan Spirin, a Ukrainian diplomat based in Kyiv.
+It is a new front line of hybrid warfare, and defending it is quite literally defending life itself,” said Ruslan Spirin, a Ukrainian diplomat based in Kyiv.

-In theory, Russia could conduct cloud-seeding missions within Russia or Russian-occupied areas of Ukraine that would hamper Ukrainian agriculture, impact military logistics or complicate the removal of landmines without technically violating a ceasefire.
+In theory, Russia could conduct cloud seeding missions within Russia or Russian-occupied areas of Ukraine that would hamper Ukrainian agriculture, impact military logistics or complicate the removal of land mines without technically violating a ceasefire.

 “Conspiracy narratives about ‘Ukrainian sabotage’ or about ‘climate chaos’ allegedly caused by Western polities.
 The goal is confusion — to paralyze decision-making, fragment solidarity and make accountability impossible,” Mr. Spirin said.

-“We should build a coalition of environmental accountability — linking the [European Union], Black Sea and Danube states and partners in Latin America and the Caribbean — regions that already understand the human costs of meteorological and ecological disasters,” Mr. Spirin said.
+“We should build a coalition of environmental accountability, linking the [European Union], Black Sea and Danube states and partners in Latin America and the Caribbean — regions that already understand the human costs of meteorological and ecological disasters,” Mr. Spirin said.

-“China’s efforts at cloud seeding in Tibet have comprehensive national security implications not only for India, but several countries in the lower riparian geographies of rivers emerging out of the Hindu Kush, Himalayas and Karakoram,” said Chaitanya Giri, a research fellow with India’s Observer Research Foundation, where he researches the national security implications of emerging technologies.
+“China’s efforts at cloud seeding in Tibet have comprehensive national security implications not only for India, but several countries in the lower riparian geographies of rivers emerging out of the Hindu Kush, Himalayas and Karakoram,” said Chaitanya Giri, a fellow with India’s Observer Research Foundation, where he studies the national security implications of emerging technologies.

 “The cotton fields of East Turkistan are not just sites of agricultural activity,” said Rushan Abbas, founder of Campaign for Uyghurs.
 “They are sites of systematic oppression, economic exploitation and a deeply disturbing social experiment in forced assimilation.”